 Your safety and security is a priority.

 The campus will occasionally close due to inclement weather such as windstorms and snow or ice storms and power outages that these may cause.
 We have a variety of protocols that allow our staff to provide the best possible services to our residents during these scenarios.
-In the event that the school closes, RAD staff will remain on site throughout the duration of the storm and/or resulting power outage.
+In the event that the school closes, Residential and Dining Services (RAD) staff will remain on site throughout the duration of the storm and resulting power outage.
 There will be a live-in Resident Director (RD) on call who will work on communicating with residents about available services and coordinate with Police Services to assist with health and safety concerns.
 The RD will coordinate with our live-in Residential Maintenance staff (RMs) in order to secure the buildings, clear paths of snow, ice, or storm debris, and ensure that life safety systems and emergency generators are operational.

 When the campus is closed, the RAD office will not be open and phones will not be answered.
 Emails to residents with updates will be sent if the power is operational.
 If possible, staff will also update our Facebook page with important information.

-Power Outages—What to Expect
+Power outages—what to expect

 In the event of a power outage, the residence halls and the Greenery in the CAB have emergency generators.
 The main campus boiler which provides RAD with the steam necessary to provide heating and domestic hot-water service also operates on emergency power.